Facts About Crane Flies

 For that reason, crane fly infestations are often particularly bothersome for golf courses and other businesses that maintain large, open fields.
 Not only do they ruin work put into groundskeeping crews, but they also disrupt customer enjoyment and can trigger a loss in revenue.

-Natural & Organic Controls for Leatherjackets & Crane Flies
+Controls for Leatherjackets & Crane Flies

-An effective method of controlling adult crane flies is the application of insecticidal soap and pyrethrins.
+A method of controlling adult crane flies is the application of insecticidal soap and pyrethrins.
 This method of adult crane fly control can be used safely if directions on the product are carefully followed.
 Sprays with pyrethrins will paralyze the crane flies and result in their death.

 Safer® Brand offers multiple options for dealing with crane flies and leatherjackets:

-- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the organic gardener’s equivalent of a 1-2 knockdown punch.
+- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a 1-2 knockdown punch.
 The soap will penetrate the adult insect's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb into the insect to do its job.
-Pyrethrin is a powerful nerve agent and will paralyze and kill the insect on contact.
-Keep in mind, this soap is not the soap used in dish detergent; it is a blend of natural plant sources and pyrethrin oils from the chrysanthemum flower.
-This product is an effective combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.
+Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
+Keep in mind, this soap is not the soap used in dish detergent; it is a blend of plant sources and pyrethrin oils from the chrysanthemum flower.
+This product is a combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.

 - Azadirachtin, also known as clarified neem oil, is a product of the neem tree.
-This natural insecticide is also compliant for use in organic gardening.
+This insecticide is also compliant for use in organic gardening.

 - Insecticidal soap & pyrethrin should be applied as soon as crane flies are discovered.
 Spray it as a contact killer.
 Use in accordance with directions on the product label.